-While digesting we took a crazy off-road tuktuk ride to a complex of waterfalls named Chorros de la Calera.
-We couldn’t quite get why we should take a tuktuk and not the jeep until we had to survive a super bumpy dirt road leading to the waterfalls.
-It was an adventure itself and costed only 3 dollars.
+While digesting we took a crazy off-road tuk-tuk ride to a complex of waterfalls named Chorros de la Calera.
+We couldn’t quite get why we should take a tuk-tuk and not the jeep until we had to survive a super bumpy dirt road leading to the waterfalls.
+It was an adventure itself and cost only 3 dollars.

 We hiked a bit to get to the first waterfall.
 Dozens of teenagers were taking a dip in the nice pools below them.
 There was a hidden channel to swim to the next pool and waterfall.
 The water was chilly so we decided to walk instead.
 Nice refreshment from the heat and time to mentally prepare for the ride back to the village.

 And on top of all, this show was made by and for the locals.
-It was not some special program for the tourists.
+It was not a special program for tourists.
 And yes, the tourists were a minority there.

 Our energy levels were getting down from the intense day so we stopped for a coffee (it’s one of the world’s best!!!) and then went shopping for a tasty dinner in the quiet hostel.

-The only thing about riding the cheap and colorful chicken buses in Central America is that they take incredibly huge amount of time.
-A bus would also stop to pickup passengers, to drop passengers or to pick up and drop off sellers of anything you might need during a short or long bus ride.
+The only thing about riding cheap and colorful chicken buses in Central America is that they take an incredibly huge amount of time.
+A bus would also stop to pick up passengers, drop passengers or to pick up and drop off sellers of anything you might need during a short or long bus ride.
 So even a distance of 60 kilometers can easily take 2 hours but that’s 2 hours of experiencing local life.

-We visited the tourist center so they told us how to DIY visit the volcano Santa Ana.
+We visited the tourist center so they told us how to DIY visit Santa Ana volcano.
 They sent us to look for a travel agency to arrange our transfer to Honduras.
 To shorten the story, it’s kind of impossible to arrange a shuttle on a random day to Copan Ruins in Honduras.
 First, agencies are totally clueless and not talking to each other.
-Second, there is just one hostel with one driver offering the transport three times a week.
+Second, there is just one hostel with one driver offering transport three times a week.
 You have to either chat on Facebook with a guy or be in the hostel.

-Situation was getting a little annoying.
-So we shared our problem with the guys in our hostel and they offered to ride us with their car for the same price for the day we wanted.
+The situation was getting a little annoying.
+So we shared our problem with the guys in our hostel and they offered to ride us in their car for the same price for the day we wanted.
 It was like a big win for us and they ventured abroad to visit the Copan ruins town.

 Santa Ana at night is best to be avoided.
-Walking in some areas is walking in ghost streets, and there might be some bad people on a quest to your cash or cell phone.
-That’s and advice from locals, they also don’t wander the streets in some areas after dark.
+Walking in some areas is walking in ghost streets, and there might be some bad people on a quest for your cash or cell phone.
+That’s advice from locals, they also don’t wander the streets in some areas after dark.

 Santa Ana volcano